algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/TechnicalSpecification/TechnicalSpecification.md

 - **Build and Automation Scripts**: We will utilize custom scripts to automate repetitive tasks like building and deploying the game, enhancing development efficiency.

 - **Performance Profiling**: Tools integrated into VSCode will be used to monitor and optimize the game's performance, particularly focusing on CPU and memory usage to ensure smooth gameplay.

+- **Debugging Tools**: Turbo Debugger will be used for debugging, providing a comprehensive set of features for step-by-step code execution, memory inspection, and register tracking.

 <img src="img/ToolInteractionDiagram.png">